tetcoin/tetcoin/README.md

 Implementation of a https://tetcoin.org node in Rust based on the Tetcore framework.

-> **NOTE:** In 2018, we split our implementation of "Tetcoin" from its development framework
-> "Tetcore".
-See the [Tetcore][tetcore-repo] repo for git history prior to 2018.

 [tetcore-repo]: https://github.com/tetcoin/tetcore

 This repo contains runtimes for the Tetcoin, Kusama, and Westend networks.
 The README provides